tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ---

-### 9. Instructor Do: The Big Short Part II Review (10 mins)
+### 9. Instructor Do: The Big Short, Part II Review (10 mins)

 **File:** [the_big_short.ipynb](Activities/05-Stu_Backtesting/Solved/the_big_short_part_2.ipynb)

 Open the solution file and review the following:

 * The plot of the Short Position Dual Moving Average Crossover trading strategy showed that it was possible to *make* money from shorting VNQ (a real estate ETF) stock during the financial recession in 2008.
-Now, through backtesting the particular strategy, we will be able to see *how much* money can be made.
+Now, through backtesting this particular strategy, we will be able to see *how much* money can be made.

   ![short-dual-ma-crossover-code2](Images/short-dual-ma-crossover-code2.png)